 Water’s Contribution to Weight Management

 Drinking water every day is crucial for weight control.
-It helps control hunger and boosts metabolism.
-This makes it easier to stick to healthy eating.
+It helps control hunger and boosts metabolism, making it easier to eat healthy.

 Drinking Water Before Meals

-Drink 1–2 glasses of water 20–30 minutes before eating.
-This trick makes your stomach feel fuller, helping you eat less.
-Research from the University of Birmingham found it can lower calorie intake by 13% during meals.
+Drink 1–2 glasses of water 20 – 30 minutes before eating.
+It makes your stomach feel fuller, which makes you eat less.
+Research by the University of Birmingham has shown that it can reduce 13 percent of calorie intake during meals.

-Your body also burns energy to warm the water.
-This raises your metabolism temporarily.
+Your body also burns energy to warm the water, temporarily raising your metabolism.
 Try adding lemon or mint for flavor without extra calories.

 Hydration and Craving Reduction

 Thirst is often mistaken for hunger.
 Drinking water first can stop cravings for sweet snacks.
-Proper hydration keeps blood sugar steady, reducing the urge to overeat.
+Hydration helps to maintain blood sugar levels, which reduces overeating.

-Aim for 8–10 cups of water a day to support your metabolism.
-When cravings strike, drink water first.
-Wait 10 minutes before eating.
+Drink 8–10 glasses of water daily for proper metabolism.
+When cravings strike, drink water first, then wait 10 minutes before eating.

 - Hydration reduces cravings linked to dehydration-induced hunger